ePortfolio Awards Luncheon Honors Exceptional Students

 Office of University Writing

-Earlier this year, the American Association of Colleges and Universities recognized ePortfolios as a High Impact Practice.
-The university selected ePortfolios as its QEP (Quality Enhancement Plan) in 2013 and has been working with faculty to integrate ePortfolios into the curriculum across disciplines, promoting deeper learning and engagement among students.
+In 2018, the American Association of Colleges and Universities (AAC&U) recognized ePortfolios as a High Impact Practice.
+The university selected ePortfolios as its QEP (Quality Enhancement Plan) in 2012 and has been working with faculty to integrate ePortfolios into the curriculum across disciplines, promoting deeper learning and engagement among students.

 Archived Press Releases: